User Guide Cancel

 Modeler's interface is made up of a few parts:

-1. The scene: this is the 3D space in which you'll place clay and sculpt your models.
+1. The scene: this is the 3D space in which you'll work with primitives and clay.

 2. The Gizmo: When you create a new scene the Clay tool is automatically selected.
-The Gizmo is one of the ways you can place clay in your scene with the clay tool.
+The Gizmo is set of grabbable controls that allow you to move, rotate and scale objects in your scene.

 3. The Palette: This panel is where you can select tools and modify how your current tool behaves.